Bikes on Trains

 Most major train companies have policies in place for the transportation of bikes.

-LNER have a booking policy in place for bike users and will carry bikes for free.
+LNER have a booking policy for bike users and will carry bikes for free.
 However, spaces are limited and only one bike per passenger is permitted.
-Folding bikes, providing they are folded before boarding, can fit in the passenger luggage space, eliminating the need to book, and while electric bikes are allowed, they cannot be charged on the train.
+Folding bikes, provided they are folded before boarding, can fit in the passenger luggage space, eliminating the need to book.
+Electric bikes are allowed, but they cannot be charged on the train.

-Chiltern Railways will carry folding bikes at all times, provided they don’t cause obstructions.
-However, regular bikes are subject to space being available, and cannot be carried during their busiest peak weekday services.
+Chiltern Railways can take folding bikes, provided they don’t cause obstructions.
+However, regular bikes are subject to space availability, and cannot be carried during their busiest peak weekday services.

-Transport for Wales have limited free spaces on their services, and are looking to increase this.
-They request that cycle spaces are reserved on some routes, and on routes that don’t require reservations, the spaces are first-come, first-served.
+Transport for Wales has limited free spaces on its services, and is looking to increase this.
+They request that cycle spaces be reserved on some routes, and on routes that don’t require reservations, the spaces are first-come, first-served.

 What about when my train is replaced by a bus?